 I am very passionate about robotics and I aspire to be an engineer.
 I like how the team is structured in a way that allows everyone to contribute.
 Our team is very friendly which makes every day a blast.
 FTC fuels my aspiration towards engineering, allowing me to explore my interests and honing my problem solving skills.
 I have contributed to both the coding and building sides of our robot.
 I also contribute during team discussions by sharing ideas, helping with troubleshooting, and helping my teammates during competitions and meetings.

 At Nano Knights, our mission is to spark innovation and curiosity through robotics.
 We aim to build creative, high-performing robots while growing as a team of problem-solvers, engineers, and leaders.
-Guided by the principles of Gracious Professionalism and Coopertition, we strive to support one another, compete with integrity, and make a positive impact in our community.
+Guided by the principles of Gracious Professionalism and Cooperation, we strive to support one another, compete with integrity, and make a positive impact in our community.

 As Nano Knights, we believe that even the smallest ideas can lead to the biggest breakthroughs.
 Our name reflects this philosophy - that size doesn't determine impact, and that precision, dedication, and teamwork can overcome any challenge.